counsyl/stor/docs/index.rst

 for most functionality found in ``os.path`` or with an object-oriented API via ``stor.Path``.

-Ultimately, storage utils lets you write one piece of code to work with local or remote files.
+Ultimately, stor lets you write one piece of code to work with local or remote files.

 .. code-block:: python